 The moon as seen from Earth is just broad enough to cover the solar face, creating a breath-taking silver halo in an indigo sky pocked by daytime stars.

-Elsewhere, the eclipse will be partial, to varying degrees: the sun will be 97 per cent hidden in Reykjavik, 93 per cent in Edinburgh, 84 per cent in London and 78 per cent in Paris and cloudy weather conditions were expected to threaten the spectacle.
+Elsewhere, the eclipse was partial, to varying degrees: the sun was 97 per cent hidden in Reykjavik, 93 per cent in Edinburgh, 84 per cent in London and 78 per cent in Paris.

 The next total solar eclipse visible from Europe is not due until August 12, 2026.